 - the refurbishment and restoration of the historic and currently redundant 1865 block adjacent to the main auditorium for musicians’ facilities, storage and side-stage areas;

-- refurbishment of the former Medical Library to serve as an RTÉ National Symphony Orchestra rehearsal studio;
+- refurbishment of the former Medical Library to serve as a National Symphony Orchestra (NSO) rehearsal studio, with additional rehearsal, storage, office, catering and general facilities for the NSO;

 - development of a new facility comprising a 500-seat recital hall and education and outreach centre on the site of the former UCD anatomy and pathology block areas; and